PavelSyomin/legal-services-geography-papers/README.md

-# Papers about legal services geography in Russia
+# Papers (mainly) on the geography of legal services in Russia

 ## Summary

-This repository contains source code for a number of papers based on open data about small and medium-sized enterprises in Russia.
-Some of them are conference papers, the other are journal articles.
-Some are in English, some are in Russian.
-Almost all the papers deals with the various aspects of the geography of legal services in Russia.
-All the papers accompany my PhD thesis on legal services geography in Russia.
-The thesis has not been defended yet, but almost all the papers have already been published.
+This repository contains the source code for a number of academic papers.
+All but two deal with different aspects of the geography of legal services in Russia.
+The remaining two papers focus on relevant data processing issues.
+Some are conference papers, the others are journal articles.
+Some are in English, others in Russian, and the one paper is in both languages.
+All the papers accompany my PhD thesis on the geography of legal services in Russia.
+The thesis has not yet been defended, but almost all the papers have already been published.

 ## Papers details

-In the following tables, links reference the particular folders with the paper's code, text, published PDF (if any), and citation info.
-Papers are sorted in the order of conference/publication date.
-Unpublished papers (currently, there is one unpublished paper) are not listed.
+In the following tables, the links point to the respective home folders of the papers with the paper code, text, published PDF (if available), and citation information.
+Papers are sorted by conference/publication date.
+An unpublished paper is not listed.

-Some journal articles were first presented on conferences, and then enhanced and published in the journals without a separate publication in conference proceedings.
-In this case, they are placed in the “Journal articles” section without a record in “Conference papers”, and the relevant conference details can be found on the particular paper's page.
+Some journal articles were first presented at conferences and then revised and published in the journals without separate publication in the conference proceedings.
+In this case, they are placed in the “Journal articles” section without a record in “Conference papers”, and the relevant conference details can be found on the paper page.

 *InterCatro.
-InterGIS* is a conference proceedings, but usually it is referred to as a journal, thus the respective paper is placed in the “Journal articles”.
+InterGIS* is a conference proceedings, but is usually referred to as a journal, so the paper is placed in the “Journal articles” section.

 ### Conference papers